Up from Slavery: Chapter 14

 "The Atlanta Exposition Address": The speech that Washington gave to the Atlanta Exposition is printed here in its entirety.
 He also gives some explanation of the reaction to his speech: first, delight from all, then, slowly, a feeling among African Americans that Washington had not been strong enough in regards to the 'rights' of the race.
 In time, however, the African-American public would become, once again, generally pleased with Washington's goals and methods for African-American uplift.

 Washington also speaks about the African-American clergy.
 He also makes a much disputed statement about voting: "I believe it is the duty of the Negro – as the greater part of the race is already doing – to deport himself modestly in regard to political claims, depending upon the slow but sure influences that proceed from the possession of property, intelligence, and high character for the full recognition of his political rights.
 I think that the according of the full exercise of political rights is going to be a matter of natural, slow growth, not an over-night, gourd-vine affair.
 I do not believe that the Negro should cease voting…but I do believe that in his voting he should more and more be influenced by those of intelligence and character who are his next-door neighbors…I do not believe that any state should make a law that permits an ignorant and poverty-stricken white man to vote, and prevents a black man in the same condition from voting.
 Such a law is not only unjust, but it will react, as all unjust laws do, in time; for the effect of such a law is to encourage the Negro to secure education and property.
 I believe that in time, through the operation of intelligence and friendly race relations, all cheating at the ballot box in the South will cease."

 Chapter 15

-"The Secret Success in Public Speaking": Washington speaks again of the reception of his Atlanta Exposition Speech.
+"The Secret of Success in Public Speaking": Washington speaks again of the reception of his Atlanta Exposition Speech.
 He then goes on to give the reader some advice about public speaking and describes several memorable speeches.